 If you are ever too unwell to come to work, and working from home is not an option, phone your manager as soon as you can on the first day of absence to ensure that it is not considered an unauthorised absence.
-You must also log your absence, and the reason, on BambooHR as soon as you can.
-You can do this either on your laptop, or by downloading the BambooHR app.
+Unless you have a fit note you must let your manager know every morning that you're still unwell.
+You must also log your absence, and the reason, on BambooHR as soon as you return.

 You can then self-certify your absence on BambooHR for up to seven calendar days.
 A fit note from a doctor is required for any period of sick leave over 7 calendar days.

 Eduserv pays 10 working days sick leave per rolling year.